jerbaroo/monad-portal/README.md

-# MonadData
+# MonadPortal

 Consistent interface to data across server and client with minimal boilerplate.

-MonadData derives a generic representation of your data types via `Generics` and provides a set of tools to enable communication between your DB, web server and web client in terms of these generic values.
+MonadPortal derives a generic representation of your data types via `Generics` and provides a set of tools to enable communication between your DB, web server and web client in terms of these generic values.
 The interface supports both regular and streaming clients.

 ``` haskell
 DB <-- generic data --> Server <-- generic data --> Client